The Double Refuge 🌎 Many Tribes

 🌏

-At this point the unity of Christianity becomes very difficult, given the divide between orthodox (or traditional) and liberal (or ecumenical) believers.
+A unified sense of Christianity becomes difficult here, given the divide between orthodox believers and open theists.
 The orthodox believe that others must believe what they believe if they are to find the capitalized Truth.
-Liberal believers on the other hand don’t care if others believe differently from them.
+Open theists on the other hand don’t care if others believe differently from them.
 They assume that just as they’re free to find their own truth, so others are likewise free.
 Their truth is an uncapitalized, many-sided thing.
 It can be reached by many paths, many of which are hidden or may even seem contradictory.
-This liberal (or ecumenical) believer imagines that there’s more than one way to define truth.
+The open theist imagines that there’s more than one way to define truth.
 And where there are two, there may be three, and where there are three…

 Because orthodox Christians deify their ideal, they’re extremely convinced about it.
 Or, because they’re so convinced about it, they deify it.
 Either way, the two, as causes, both become effects.
-And as a result, orthodox Christians are loathe to have their deification challenged, lest it dissolve back into a dream or a mere ideal, and lest others don’t share, and hence don’t magnify the group belief — or hypnosis.
+As a result, orthodox Christians are loathe to have their deification challenged, lest it dissolve back into a dream or a mere ideal, and lest others don’t share, and hence don’t magnify, the group belief.

 The combination of fervor to believe and stricture not to question wasn’t invented by the Christians, however: the Jewish scripture has a great deal of stricture or Thous shalt nots, chief among them being, Thou shalt have no god (with a small g) before God (with a capital G).
 Orthodox Christians, heir to the Jewish tradition, naturally have commandments of their own, chief among them being, Thou shalt believe the ideal to be the Reality — with a definite article and a capital R.

-In this sense, orthodox Christians are their worst enemies: they alienate whoever is in tune with their ideals and values but can’t believe these values have a divine incarnation, let alone one that is the only way to salvation.
+In this sense, orthodox Christians are their worst enemies: they alienate whoever is in tune with their ideals and values but can’t believe these values have a divine incarnation who is the only way to salvation.
 These Christians, however, are also their own best friend: their intense specificity of belief — in a God that can’t be seen and in the specific actions and words of this God in human form — creates an intense solidarity with other believers.
-While atheists, agnostics, Muslims, Hindus, Buddhists, and Daoists may see them as cutting themselves off from the rest of the planet, their singularity of vision only magnifies their sense that they are, even more than their Jewish forebears, The Chosen People.
+While atheists, agnostics, Hindus, Buddhists, and Daoists may see them as cutting themselves off from the rest of the planet, their singularity of vision only magnifies their sense that they are, even more than their Jewish forebears, The Chosen People.

 🌍